Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

 ## Step V
 Run your Device
 1. Setup your Relay in the Webfrondend or using json.
 2. Have fun with your extended relay function.

-# Build Options
-Example: `build_flags = ${common.build_flags_esp8266} -D USERMOD_GEOGAB -D MAXRELAYS=4`

-MAXRELAYS defines the maximum ammount of relays.

 # Usage
 ## Webpage: Use the new page/column `Relays`